GSA/ITDB-schema/README.md

 ## Contributing to the Repo

 If you are interested in making modifications to the code in our repo please fork this repo.
 Once you have implemented your changes, please do a pull request.
-Once we receive your pull request is sent we will review your suggested list of changes.
+Once we receive the pull request, we will review the suggested list of changes and update the status.
 Track the status of your pull request here [Pull Requests](https://github.com/ombegov/ITDB-schema/pulls)